blinkloader/docs.blinkloader.com/README.md

 Blinkloader is a new, more productive way to monitor and improve the health of your website.
-We take a holistic approach to discovering and fixing bottlenecks related with web performance, SEO and functional testing.
+We take a holistic approach to discovering and fixing bottlenecks related to web performance, SEO and functional testing.
 New apps and features are added every month.